WerKz21/Data_Science_2/Practicals/01_git/Practical_01.md

 1. Update changes from the upstream
    - Teacher to fill in the lines below, commit and push the changes

-         Number of students present: 30
+         Number of students present: 35
-         Weather outside: cannot see
+         Weather outside: cannot see - no window

    - Students pull the changes
    - Merge into your branch